JS-Tip/javascript-arrays/README.md

 The methods in this part are some of the ideas I first encountered when learning about JavaScript arrays, and I see these methods on a daily basis in my work.

 1. `push`
+    - Parameter overview
+    - Spread syntax
 2. `forEach`
+    - Combining `forEach` with `push`
+    - Combining `forEach` with the spread operator
+    - Practical example: looping over an array of functions
 3. `map`
+    - Parameter overview
+    - Comparison to `forEach`
+    - Practical Example: Employee Time Tracker
 4. `filter`
+    - When to filter and when to find
 5. `includes`
 6. `find`